-Knowing which puppy mills are near you will help you determine where you should put your efforts, and it will increase your awareness and the awareness of others that you speak to about puppy mills.
+Knowing which puppy mills are near you will help you determine where you should put your efforts.
+It will also increase your awareness and the awareness of others you speak to about puppy mills.
 You need to know how bad the problem is before you can go about fixing it.

 Contact Your Local Government Representatives

-If you find that puppy mills are operating in your area, put pressure on your local government representatives to take action.
-Check the local laws, and see if any bills have been introduced to curb the puppy mill problem.
-Voice your support of these bills.
-Start petitions, speak to other locals, and make sure people know what’s going on and how it affects the community.
 It may seem like an impossible task to change the laws and shut down puppy mills, but you can make a difference.
 For example, California recently banned the sale of puppy mill animals in pet stores.
-All pets sold through pet stores in the state must be sourced from shelters by 2019.
-This severely cuts off revenue to puppy mills, and hopefully it will shut at least a few of them down.
-If you care deeply, you can accomplish a lot where you live, too.
+All pets sold through pet stores in the state must be sourced from shelters in 2019.

 Support Animal Shelters

 Supporting animal shelters helps cut off revenue from puppy mills and may lead to them going out of business.
 If everyone supported animal shelters and adopted instead of shopping, puppy mills would be a thing of the past.

 Adopt A Puppy Mill Survivor

 Not everyone can adopt, and many of the survivors of puppy mills have special needs, but if you have room in your heart and home to take in a mother dog, consider adoption.
 Doing so will help your animal shelter by freeing up resources and space for other dogs, and puppy mills won’t see a dime of your money.

 What other ways can people fight puppy mills during Puppy Mill Action Week?
 Are there puppy mills active in your community?
 Let us know in the comments below!